Small scale business ideas for men in Nigeria. Tips on how to start and increase sales.

 15. Start Blogging Business

-This small scale business is perfect if you’re a good writer as a Nigerian man and you have solutions to the regular problems people ask on the internet.
+This small scale business and a lucrative business in Nigeria.
+It is perfect if you’re a good writer as a Nigerian man and you have solutions to the regular problems people ask on the internet.

 But before you start it you need to learn first or learn on the way like me meaning starting the blog and learning how to grow it alongside.